-All of our programs cost the same tuition and all have been built by leading curriculum designers, are taught by experienced instructors, and come with career services to guide you toward your desired career.
+All of our programs are live online and cost the same tuition.
+Additionally, all have been built by leading curriculum designers, are taught by experienced instructors, and come with career services to guide you toward your desired career.

 So, how do our programs differ from one another?
 Which one is the best fit for you?

 Below, we’ll first provide a quick overview of our three distinct courses.
 Then we’ll dig into the differentiators: incoming skill level, program timing and pacing, learning style, and curriculum.